 Places to Visit in Rome : Trevi Fountain

 Finally, made it to the much glamorized fountain, and rightly so.
 Except that at the time of my visit, it was undergoing restoration.
 Only scaffolds and metal walkways.
 And no water, just the static marble figures.
-And loads of tourists taking selfies, including me. even through a coin into the would-be-was water body.
+And loads of tourists taking selfies, including me.
+Even threw a coin into the would-be/was water body.

 Built in 1762 in the Baroque style, the fountain is as tall as an 8-storey building.
 Fendi, the Italian fashion company, was spending close to 2.2 million Euros on the restoration project.
 Made from the famed Travertine stone, the fountain has been previously restored in 1988 due to smog.

 There were plenty of pizzerias and souvenir shops.
 With the ongoing restoration arrangements, it was rather messy.
 So we just walked over to the ‘fashion district’ (Via Vincenzo and nearby streets).
 We made the not-so-short journey on foot towards Trastevere and reached Ponte Garibaldi, a bridge over Tiber River near Islo Tiberina.
 Seeing the water stream break into two was spectacular.
 And the sound of gushing streams, soothing.

 Places to visit in Rome : Trastevere